Rexturnull/NYCU-Wireless_Multimedia_Network/Chapter/Introduction to Quality of Service.md

       then a simple round-robin servicing of packets from each flow’s queue will give the first flow 2/3 of the link’s bandwidth and the second flow only 1/3 of its bandwidth
-4. We really want is bit-by-bit round-robiny,but it is not feasible to interleave the bits from different packets
+4. **We really want is bit-by-bit round-robiny,but it is not feasible to interleave the bits from different packets**
-5. The FQ mechanism therefore simulates this behavior by **first determining when a given packet would finish being transmitted** if it were being sent using bit-by-bit round-robin,and then **using this finishing time to sequence the packets for transmission**
+5. The FQ mechanism therefore simulates this behavior by **<font color=red>first determining when a given packet would finish being transmitted</font>** if it were being sent using bit-by-bit round-robin,and then **<font color=red>using this finishing time to sequence the packets for transmission</font>**
    <font color=red>
    - Pi: the length of packet i
    - Si: time when the router starts to transmit packet i